2025 Solar Incentives Guide for Stevens Point, WI - Tax Credits & Rebates

 State & Local Solar Incentives

-Some solar incentives may be offered at the local or state level.
-As with federal incentives, these can include rebates, tax credits and more.
-These incentives — which might be provided by your county or municipality, or by the state of Wisconsin — might be offered on an ongoing basis, or for only a limited time.
+Some solar incentives may be provided at the state and local level.
+Similar to federal incentives, these can include rebates, tax credits and more.
+These solar incentives — which may be given by your county or municipality, or by the state of Wisconsin — could be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Stevens Point